Extreme-Value Theorems for Optimal Multidimensional Pricing: The Algorithm for the Discrete Problem

 \paragraph{Running Time and Correctness.} Next we bound the algorithm's running time and revenue.

-\begin{lemma} Given an instance of {\sc RestrictedPrice}, where the value distributions are supported on a discrete set ${\cal S}$ of cardinality $k_1$ and the prices are restricted to a discrete set ${\cal P}$ of cardinality $k_2$, the algorithm described in this section produces a price vector with expected revenue at least where $OPT$ is the optimal expected revenue, $\min\{{\cal P}\}$ is the lowest element of $\cal P$, and $r$ is the ratio of the largest to the smallest element of ${\cal P}$. \end{lemma}
+\begin{theorem} Given an instance of {\sc RestrictedPrice}, where the value distributions are supported on a discrete set ${\cal S}$ of cardinality $k_1$ and the prices are restricted to a discrete set ${\cal P}$ of cardinality $k_2$, and for any choice of discretization accuracy $m \ge 2k_1$, the algorithm described in this section produces a price vector with expected revenue at least where $\max\{{\cal P}\}$ is the maximum element in ${\cal P}$ and $OPT$ the optimal expected revenue.
+The running time of the algorithm is polynomial in the size of the input and {$m^{k_1 k_2}$}. \end{theorem}

-\begin{lemma} The running time of the algorithm is polynomial in the size of the input and $(nr)^{O\left( k_1 k_2\right)}$. \end{lemma} Due to space limitations, we postpone the proofs of these lemmas to Appendix~\ref{sec:algorithm analysis}.
+The proof of the theorem is given in Appendix~\ref{sec:algorithm analysis}.
 Intuitively, if we did not perform any rounding of distributions, our algorithm would have been {\em exact}, outputting an optimal price vector in $\{p^{(1)},\ldots,p^{(k_2)}\}^n$.
-What we show is that the roundings performed at the steps of the dynamic program are fine enough that do not become detrimental to the revenue.
-To show this, we use the probabilistic concepts of {total variation distance} and {coupling of random variables}, invoking the coupling lemma and the optimal coupling theorem after each step of the algorithm.~(See Lemma~\ref{lem:closeness} in Appendix~\ref{sec:correctness of DP}.)
-This way, we show that the rounded (winning-value,winning-price) distributions maintained by the algorithm for each price vector are close in total variation distance to the corresponding exact distributions arising from these price vectors, culminating in Lemma~\ref{lem:dynamic programming revenue}.
+What we show is that the roundings performed at the steps of the dynamic programming algorithm are fine enough that do not become detrimental to the revenue.
+To show this, we use coupling arguments, invoking the coupling lemma and the optimal coupling theorem after each step of the algorithm.~(See Lemma~\ref{lem:closeness} in Appendix~\ref{sec:correctness of DP}.)
+This way, we show that the rounded (winning-value,winning-price) distributions maintained by the algorithm for each price vector are close in total variation distance to the corresponding exact distributions arising from these price vectors, culminating in Theorem~\ref{lem:dynamic programming revenue}.